-Tobacco Research at Mayo Clinic - Finding Better Options to Help People Quit
+Tobacco research at Mayo Clinic — Finding better options to help people quit

-In the NDC Research Program, as it is throughout Mayo Clinic, the goal is to place the needs of the patient first, integrating research into the clinical practice and returning findings into the educational setting.
-These pages contain many examples of this -- for more information on studies or other aspects of the research program, please contact the Research Program at the Nicotine Dependence Center.
+In the Nicotine Research Program, as throughout Mayo Clinic, the goal is to serve patient needs by integrating research into clinical practice and education.
+For more information, please contact the Nicotine Research Program main office.